CASA 212-400 aircraft

 A crew of five pilots and three engineers operated and maintained the C-212 aircraft owned by contracted service providers Skytraders Pty Ltd. Each flight had two pilots on board.

 Flights were made predominantly in support of field science, deploying and collecting parties and equipment between various locations.
 When not in use during breaks between flights in Antarctica, the two C-212s were secured to the ice with tie-downs, as there were no aircraft hangars.

 No model of C-212 had previously been flown with skis, and the aircraft underwent a number of modifications prior to deployment for their first season with the Australian Antarctic Programme.
 These include being fitted with:

-• Three purpose-built fuel tanks in the cabin which will be installed for the flights to and from Antarctica.
+- Three purpose-built fuel tanks in the cabin which were installed for the flights to and from Antarctica;

 Skiways are designed for ski equipped aircraft, whereas wheeled aircraft use runways but for field operations, the C-212s could land on certain unprepared surfaces when necessary.